Skip to main content

 Managing Group Access

-In this guide you will learn how to grant a group of users access to a particular object.
+Auth0 FGA allows you to grant a group of users access to a particular object.

 When to use